Points of Pride

 - Source: UW Bothell Division of Advancement & External Relations

-The Carnegie Foundation has recognized the UW Bothell for its community engagement — collaborations with outside partners that lead to the mutually beneficial exchange of knowledge and resources.
+In 2020, the Carnegie Foundation recognized the UW Bothell for its community engagement — collaborations with outside partners that lead to the mutually beneficial exchange of knowledge and resources.
 The national recognition is for institutions doing exceptional work that enriches teaching and research while also benefitting the broader community.
 It is given to a fewer than 10% of the approximately 4,000 higher education institutions in the United States.

-About 40% of incoming first-year students and 43% of incoming transfer students at UW Bothell will be the first in their families to earn a four-year degree.
+In autumn 2020, 41% of incoming first-year students and of incoming transfers would be first in their immediate family to earn a four-year degree.

-About 39% of incoming first-year students and 34% of incoming transfer students are eligible for federal Pell grants.
+33% of incoming first-year students and of incoming transfer students are eligible for federal Pell Grants.

 UW Bothell is designated a “veteran-friendly” campus by the Washington State Department of Veterans Affairs.